mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 She stopped for a moment to think.
 "I suppose so," she said.
 "Every rotation will have a few of these."

 "Yes, but...
-Isn't it too early?”
+Isn't it too early?"

 "Oh you'll get them at all sorts of times.
 Once when I was young we had four days of lingering dew right after germination of one plot.
 Every plant in there took twice as long to grow.
 Ara is a fickle thing."